bitcoin-black-1/bitcoin-black/README.md

 ---

-BitcoinBlack's goal is to become _"a global currency with instantaneous transactions and zero fees over a secure, decentralized network."_
+BitcoinBlack is a community based currency focussed on a fair distribution _"fee free and instant transactions over a secure, decentralized network."_

-We've applied the philosophy of _"do one thing and do it well"_, we are focused on building the best medium for value exchange in the world.

 ---